a3oYzmN4fGhm7rA4ob/badly-written-guides/howToInstallLinuxMint.md

 ## Why Linux Mint?

+## Why open source?
+See section on FOSS and SaaS.

+### Is it dangerous to use open source systems?
+short answer no
+long answer no

 ## What is a Package Manager?
 A good article written to explain this [can be found here](https://itsfoss.com/package-manager/).
 Note that Linux Mint uses the `apt` and `flatpak` package managers.